aardvarkxr/aardvark/docs/getting_started/index.md

 Grabbables themselves don't define the region that they can be grabbed in.
 They rely on handles for that.

-In this case the grabbable is using a sphere handle with a radius of 0.1 meters (because all distance values in Aardvark are in Meters).
+In this case the grabbable is using a sphere handle with a radius of 0.1 meters (because all distance values in Aardvark are in meters).
 This sphere is centered around its parent transform in the scene graph.
 In this case, because there are no transform nodes above it in the scene graph, the handle is centered around the gadget itself.